Old Town/Chinatown station

+Light rail station in Portland, Oregon, U.S.

 Old Town/Chinatown station is a MAX Light Rail station served by the Blue and Red Lines.
 It is located in the Old Town Chinatown neighborhood in Portland, Oregon and is currently the 6th stop eastbound on the Eastside MAX.
 It is also the last stop before crossing the Willamette River.
 It is next to the Portland Downtown Heliport.
 The station was previously also served by the Yellow Line, from 2004 to 2009, until that line's relocation to the Portland Transit Mall.

 The station has side platforms built into the sidewalk of NW First Avenue.
 It is just east of the Portland Classical Chinese Garden and is within walking distance of Union Station, including Amtrak, and the Greyhound bus station.

 Bus line connections

 This station is served by the following bus lines: